 But what should you look for in a helmet?
 And what factors are most critical?

-We took 8 of the most popular models and tested them for durability, protection, comfort, adjust-ability and ventilation.
+We took 12 of the most popular models and tested them for durability, protection, comfort, adjust-ability and ventilation.
 Be sure to see my reviews on MTB shorts, bike racks, multi-tools and repair stands.

 - Troy Lee Designs A-1 Helmet